loiskilberg/FinalProject/source/03_testPrinting.rst

 B. Examine the Test Printout
 ++++++++++++++++++++++++++++

 #.
-Darken the room if possible, except for an easy-to-reach light source.
+Darken the room as much as possible, except turn on an easy-to-reach light source.

 #.
 Hold the test printout up to the light.